 The College Club of Boston, the oldest women’s college club in the country, served as a dormitory for some Gibbs students.

 Osher Lifelong Learning Institute (OLLI) at the University of Massachusetts Boston–Multiple times since 2015

 General Israel Putnam Chapter, Daughters of the American Revolution, Danvers, joined by the Cape Ann and Salem Chapters of the Daughters of the American Revolution

 Explorers Lifelong Learning Institute at Salem State University

 Salem Women’s History Day House of Seven Gables “Katharine Gibbs: Trailblazing Woman in Business”

-Thermo Fisher Scientific, Waltham, Massachusetts–Private Corporate Event Not Open to the Public
+Thermo Fisher Scientific, Waltham, Massachusetts–Private Corporate Event

 Waterstone at Wellesley–Private Event